-Vitamin C is touted as an anti-aging and anti-wrinkle cream.
-Many of these products also cost an arm and a leg.
-Thankfully, there is a natural, homemade and inexpensive alternative (noticing a trend here?) that seems to work just as well.
-Vitamin C is helpful for brightening and tightening skin (this works if you take it internally too!).
+Vitamin C is touted as an anti-aging and anti-wrinkle cream, and for good reason.
+Vitamin C is helpful for brightening and tightening skin.
+(This works if you take it internally too!).

-- Increase collaged production in the skin (this helps get rid of wrinkles) – I personally like to take gelatin and Vitamin C internally too for this purpose.
+- Increase collagen production in the skin, which fights wrinkles (I personally like to take gelatin and vitamin C internally too for this purpose)

 - Brighten and tighten the skin

-- Reduce the effects of negative sun exposure (Not all sun exposure is bad)
+- Reduce the effects of negative sun exposure (Note: Not all sun exposure is bad)

-- This is best paired with a skin care routine like Oil Pulling
+- This is best paired with a natural skincare routine like oil cleansing.

 Vitamin C Serum Recipe

-- Dissolve the Vitamin C powder in the water.
+- In a small, dark-colored container, combine the vitamin C powder and the water.

-- If only using water and Vitamin C, you are done.
+- If you are only using water and vitamin C, you are done.
 This will store for up to 2 weeks or longer in the fridge.

-- If using glycerine, dissolve the Vitamin C in the smaller amount of water, then stir in glycerine and store.
+- If you are using glycerin, dissolve the vitamin C in 1 teaspoon of water, then stir in 2 tablespoons of glycerin and store.
 This version will last a month or longer.